amchess/ShashChess/README.md

 _Integer, Default: 0, Min: 0, Max: 40_
 To play different opening lines from default (0), if not from book (see below).
 Higher variety -> more probable loss of ELO

+### Concurrent Experience

+_Boolean, Default: False_
+Set this option to true when running under CuteChess and you experiences problems with concurrency > 1 When this option is true, the saved experience file name will be modified to something like experience-64a4c665c57504a4.bin (64a4c665c57504a4 is random).
+Each concurrent instance of BrainLearn will have its own experience file name, however, all the concurrent instances will read "experience.bin" at start up.

   * #### Use NNUE
     Toggle between the NNUE and classical evaluation functions.
 If set to "true",